NewbiZ/newbiz.github.com/_posts/cpp/2011-07-12-Clean-enumerations-using-xmacros.markdown

 };
 {% endhighlight %}

-Going one step further, we could extract the `X(...)̀  declarations in a clean macro list outside the enumerations scope.
+Going one step further, we could extract the `X(...)̀  declarations in a clean macro list, outside the enumerations scope.

 {% highlight cpp %}
 #define COLOR_LIST \